heimlich1024/OD_CopyPasteExternal/README.md

 Because quite frankly nothing thats this easy exists.
 And if you are like me working in environments using multiple applications, this becomes extremely beneficial.
 I opensourced it, in the hope, that there are other people willing to contributes, in applications that I have either a) not touched, or b) have not as much experience in to make this even better than it already is.
-So if you are willing to contribute, please get in touch with me
+So if you are willing to contribute, please get in touch with me.

+Currently, it uses an always existing temporary directory to store the intermediate custom file on the local machine, but of course that directory can be changed to live on a dropbox (for online internet sharing with friends), or on a network server for inter company sharing.
+Those are really just some of the possibilies.

 # Help ?